VikParuchuri/surya/README.md

 - `rows` - detected table rows
   - `bbox` - the bounding box of the table row
   - `row_id` - the id of the row
+  - `is_header` - if it is a header row.
 - `cols` - detected table columns
   - `bbox` - the bounding box of the table column
   - `col_id`- the id of the column
+  - `is_header` - if it is a header column
 - `cells` - detected table cells
   - `bbox` - the axis-aligned rectangle for the text line in (x1, y1, x2, y2) format.  (x1, y1) is the top left corner, and (x2, y2) is the bottom right corner.
   - `text` - if text could be pulled out of the pdf, the text of this cell.
+  - `row_id` - the id of the row the cell belongs to.
+  - `col_id` - the id of the column the cell belongs to.
+  - `colspan` - the number of columns spanned by the cell.
+  - `rowspan` - the number of rows spanned by the cell.
+  - `is_header` - whether it is a header cell.
 - `page` - the page number in the file
 - `table_idx` - the index of the table on the page (sorted in vertical order)
 - `image_bbox` - the bbox for the image in (x1, y1, x2, y2) format.  (x1, y1) is the top left corner, and (x2, y2) is the bottom right corner.
 All line bboxes will be contained within this bbox.